martyn82/handbook/docs/_pages/2_tactics.md

 key: tactics
 ---

-Tactics are common practices you can apply to serve a specific [quality attribute]({{ '/quality/' | relative_url }}).
+Tactics are common practices you can apply to increase the level of a specific [quality attribute]({{ '/quality/' | relative_url }}).

-Below is a list of tactics for their respective quality attributes.
+The tactics here are listed by their respective quality attribute and grouped in quality strategies.
+For example, the maintainability tactics are grouped by strategies such as 'Localise modifications' and 'Prevent ripple effects'.

+Click on the quality attribute to get a complete list of tactics for that attribute, or click on a group to zoom in on that strategy only.

 <dl>
 {% assign pages_list = site.pages %}